Cosmo-Tech/azure-digital-twin-injector-python/README.md

 # How to install

+Run the install.sh script or follow the instructions below

 ## Prerequisites
 You must have a resourceGroup to install the function on.
 You can create one with the command:
 ```